Start your investment journey

 Why do these shifting trading patterns matter for smaller emerging markets?
 They are a powerful means to change a country’s economic fortunes, we believe.
 International companies setting up manufacturing plants create jobs, which puts money in people’s pockets, which supports the growth of a consumer economy.
 This is where investment opportunities can start to flourish.

 These opportunities are often interconnected.
 Banks play a crucial role in economic development, especially as financial inclusion expands and the demand for business funding increases.
 The growth of online commerce is closely linked to the spread of mobile telephony, while technology services are essential to support digitization.
-Together, these factors can drive long-term capital growth for our investors.
+Together, these factors can help drive long-term capital growth for our investors.

 Discover how to invest through a financial adviser, online investment platform or investment partner.

-7 BlackRock - BRFI factsheet - 30 June 2024
+6 BlackRock - BRFI factsheet - 30 June 2025

 Risk Warnings